 It’s clear to me when trying to create this list that there are not enough Lao and Hmong children’s books out there!
-They were hard to come by even through my public library system so I purchased Lao Folktales and The Hemp and the Beeswax: A Hmong Cinderella.
+They were hard to come by even though my public library system so I purchased Lao Folktales and The Hemp and the Beeswax: A Hmong Cinderella.
 If you need either for your home or classroom library, please leave me a comment about why you need it and I’ll send them to you.

 How about you?
 Do you have any book suggestions for this list?
 They would be most welcome.
 Thank you!

 p.s.
 Thank you to Becky Linderholm who reviews books for her Family Conversation Kits for many of these book suggestions and book blurbs.